srhemdev/srhemdev.github.io/searchApp/README.md

            It contains a search box and search button.
            We can search for results by either hitting the enter button or clicking on the search button.
+           Additionally it shows recent search results, which I am simulating on the client side for now, but preferred would be to maintain on BE.
            Consists of the css file and the constructor class called paginationHeader.